 Anti-rheumatic: Prevents and/or relieves rheumatic pain and swelling.

-Anti-tussive: Capable of relieving or suppressing a cough (from ANTI- + Latin tussis a cough)
+Anti-tussive: Capable of relieving or suppressing a cough (from ANTI- + Latin tussis to cough)

 Anti-toxic: Antidote or treatment to counteract the effects of poison.

 Aphrodisiac: Increasing sexual desire and sexual functioning